 These groups often provide very important benefits for members, who have provided the group with a membership fee.
 In this way, these groups serve as a type of insurance, which is protected by Alabama bankruptcy exemptions.

 If you are facing bankruptcy due to overwhelming debt problems, there may be exemptions available to guard your remaining sources of support.
-For a free consultation regarding your options during bankruptcy, contact the Birmingham bankruptcy exemption attorneys of GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000 today.
+For a free consultation regarding your options during bankruptcy, contact the Birmingham bankruptcy exemption attorneys of [firm-name], by calling [phone-number] today.